hchenqi/WndDesign/docs/concepts.md

 #### Point

-`Point` is a pair of position values `x` and `y`, which is always relative to a specific window.
+`Point` is a pair of position values `x` and `y` relative to an origin point.
 The upper-left corner of a window is usually taken as the origin point (0, 0).

 #### Size